Maisy1900/EyeGazeDemo/README.md

 They may also have the EyeTrackingRays script to draw a line showing where the eye is looking.

 4. How Eye Gaze Works
+OVREyeGaze

-OVREyeGaze reads the eye-tracking data from the headset.
+Reads real-time eye-tracking data from the headset.

-EyeTrackingRays:
+Automatically updates the GameObject’s position and rotation based on eye movement.

+EyeTrackingRays

-Draws a line (ray) forward from the eye.
+Draws a ray in front of the eye using a LineRenderer.

-Changes state when the ray hits an object:

-Default color when not hitting anything.
+Ray color states:

+🟡 Default: Not hitting any object

-“Hover” color when looking at an object.
+🔴 Hover: Looking at an object

-Contains some pinch-selection logic, but this demo mainly uses it to show the gaze ray.

-For hover to work:
+Includes optional pinch logic, though this demo focuses on gaze visualization only.

+5. Hover Interaction

+To enable hover detection:

-You must have at least one GameObject with a Collider in front of the eyes.
+Add at least one GameObject with a Collider in front of the eye models.

-That object should be on a layer included in the layersToInclude mask on EyeTrackingRays.
+Ensure the object’s layer is included in the layersToInclude mask in the EyeTrackingRays component.

-(Optional) If you use the provided EyeModels script, it will react to hover events.
+(Optional) Use the provided EyeModels script to make objects react to hover events.

-5. Custom Logic
+6. Custom Logic
 You can add your own logic inside EyeTrackingRays where objects are detected.
 For example, trigger events when the ray hits a specific object or when gaze is held for a certain time.